Create beautiful maps from your geographical data. With Maps, you can:

 Data comes to life with animation.
 Hard to detect patterns in static data pop out with movement.
 Use time slider to animate your data and gain deeper insights.

 This animated map uses the time slider to show Portland buses over a period of 15 minutes.
 The routes come alive as the bus locations update with time.

-Use Maps to drag and drop your GeoJSON points, lines, and polygons into Elasticsearch, and then use them as layers in your map.
+Use Maps to drag and drop your GeoJSON and shapefile data into Elasticsearch, and then use them as layers in your map.